phn/pytpm/doc/reference.rst

 :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, and :file:`m6.h`, have been
 re-written as C function, in :file:`v3Functions.c`, :file:`v6Functions.c`, :file:`m3Functions.c`, :file:`m6Functions.c`
 and corresponding headers.
-They were then wrapped with *swig* and are present in :mod:`pytpm.tpm`.
+They were then wrapped with *SWIG* and are present in :mod:`pytpm.tpm`.
 The names of these functions were constructed by adding an "f" to end of the C macro name.